nschuc/blog/content/blog/alternating-reader.md

 ![Likelihood of Answer vs. Time](/img/answer_probability.png)

 My implementation acheived 65% accuracy on the Children's Book Test (Named Entity) test set, compared to the paper's 68.6%.
 This was after ~8 epochs, after which the validation loss started to increase.
-There are a few things missing from my implementation, including proper orthogonal initialization of the GRU weights.
+There are a few things missing from my implementation, including proper orthogonal initialization of the GRU weights, [but undoubtedly much more](http://blog.dennybritz.com/2017/01/17/engineering-is-the-bottleneck-in-deep-learning-research/).

 ## What's next